 Details: 2013 Infiniti JX

-The Infiniti JX comes in one trim, which is equipped with a 3.5-liter V6 engine and either front- or all-wheel drive.
-Standard features include leather upholstery, smart key entry with push-button start and a rearview camera, and you can add high-tech features like a rear entertainment system, lane departure warning, forward collision warning and rear collision intervention systems by opting for additional equipment packages.
+The Infiniti JX comes in one trim, which is equipped with a 3.5-liter V6 engine, continuously variable transmission and either front- or all-wheel drive.
+Standard features include leather upholstery, smart key entry with push-button start and a rearview camera, and you can add features like a rear entertainment system, lane departure warning, forward collision warning and rear collision intervention systems by opting for additional equipment packages.